 An affiliate of a member has entered into an agreement to lease office space from the project.
 The lease was effective December 1, 1997, and expires November 30, 2037.
 Annual payments of \$96,450 are receivable in equal monthly installments.
-For the years ending December 31, 2021 and 2020, respectively, \$96,450 was recognized as rental revenue.
+For the years ending December 31, 2022 and 2021, respectively, \$96,450 was recognized as rental revenue.
 This amount has been included in the gross potential rent in the Statements of Operations.
+The Partnership also leases its roof space to cell phone companies.

-Future minimum lease income for each of the next five years and thereafter as of December 31, 2021 is as follows:
+Future minimum lease income for each of the next five years and thereafter as of December 31, 2022 is as follows: